-Students who are not recommended for graduation with Honors at the end of their fourth year (i.e., after successfully completing \star 120), may apply for the BA NS degree.
+Students who are not recommended for graduation with Honors at the end of their fourth year (i.e., after successfully completing \$\pm\$120), may apply for the BA NS degree.
 The BA NS degree will be granted if the program and graduation requirements for that degree have been met.
-Students deficient in any respect must take additional courses in a subsequent session.
+Students deficient in any respect must take additional courses.